 Sam began working in wilderness therapy at Three Rivers Montana in May of 2004, thinking it would be a good first step towards working for other outdoor education organizations.
 Many years later, he found himself still enthralled with the challenge and magic of walking beside others on their paths of healing.
-Eventually Sam took some time to work for NOLS (National Outdoor Leadership School), leading 30-day mountaineering trips and custom leadership courses in locations around the world with clients including the US Naval Academy, Wharton Business School and California Wildland Firefighter Academy.
-While it was exciting, Sam and his wife Katie ultimately decided to prioritize the sacred work of wilderness therapy, landing at Open Sky in January of 2013.
-Sam served as a Senior Field Guide until 2015 and now as a Family Services Guide, he primarily supports Family Quests.
+Eventually, Sam took some time to work for NOLS (National Outdoor Leadership School), leading 30-day mountaineering trips and custom leadership courses in locations around the world.
+Clients included the US Naval Academy, Wharton Business School, and California Wildland Firefighter Academy.

 While those opportunities were exciting, Sam and his wife Katie ultimately decided to prioritize the sacred work of wilderness therapy, landing at Open Sky in January of 2013 as a field guide.
 He has spent the last 5 years on the Family Services team as a Family Quest Guide and Associate Therapist.
 He is currently pursuing a Master's Degree in Social Work to complement the years of field experience.

 In his free time, Sam enjoys riding a tandem bicycle with his wife, sledding, exploring the rivers and canyons of the Colorado Plateau, and savoring cups of coffee when he gets to be at home.